Charles Grant, 1st Baron Glenelg: Background and education

-Grant was born in Kidderpore, Bengal Presidency, Company Raj, the eldest son of Charles Grant, chairman of the directors of the British East India Company.
+Grant was born in Kidderpore, Bengal Presidency, British India, the eldest son of Charles Grant, chairman of the directors of the British East India Company.
 His brother, Sir Robert Grant, was also an MP as well as Governor of Bombay.
 He was educated at Magdalene College, Cambridge, and became a fellow in 1802.
 He was called to the bar in 1807.